-On our 15th birthday we are announcing the expansion of our mission.
+On our 15th birthday in May, we announced the expansion of our mission.
 Now we also award medals to front line heroes battling the COVID-19.
 To request a medal for a patient or a frontline hero, follow this link.

 Here are recent examples of Medal4Mettle awarding medals to the frontline medical heros: